10 BEST DOG HALLOWEEN COSTUMES FOR 2021

 Forget zombie costumes; a giant tarantula costume is guaranteed to win the Halloween dog contest.

 If you love dressing up as your favorite movie and television characters, imagine what your dog would look like in similar costumes.
-Consider dressing your pet like Dorothy from Wizard of Oz.
+Consider dressing your pet like Dorothy (Wizard of Oz).
 After all, the dresses are pretty easy to find.
 Or maybe you want your pup to be a pirate, Jack Sparrow style?

 Sometimes, people think that a dog costume can't succeed unless it taps into the genre-bending pop culture imagery of today.
 You don't have to dress your dog like Han Solo or Wonder Woman to get laughs.